 Fenris watched as Kaiden cast a small flame spell into the hearth, lighting the room in a soft orange glow.
 The bedroom was paneled in dark wood whose age gave it a dignified appearance.
 The four-post bed was of a matching dark wood and covered by a worn quilt sewn with patterns of mabari, the noble warrior dog of Fereldan.

 Kaiden pulled his robe off his shoulders and let it fall over his arms and pool at his feet.
 Fenris stood transfixed by the beautiful nearly naked man before him.
 He was not a mage from the Circle Tower, pouring over books.
 He had had to work hard most of his young life and it showed.
 Firelight limned orange the lean muscular curves of his shoulders, waist, and round ass.
-The man was fucking gorgeous.
+The man was gorgeous.
 Kaiden was not a hairy man, but still had more than an elf and the slightly curled hair of his legs caught the firelight.
 The hair on his chest formed a “V” that pointed to the trail that began just over his navel and led down, broadening and thickening until it disappeared under his small-clothes.

 The man moved like a cat, all grace and latent power.
 Fenris wondered how he had never noticed it before.
 Running his hands over Fenris's armor, Kaiden tried to find how to remove it.
 Fenris reached up and unfastened it himself, deftly, efficiently.
 It was always worse to make them wait, always worse to give them a reason for frustration.
 No. Fenris mentally shook himself.
 This was Kaiden.

-Fenris was intensely aware of the air brushing across his now bare skin and the heat from the body of the man in front of him as Kaiden guided him to the bed.
+Fenris was intensely aware of the cool air brushing across his now bare skin and the heat from the body of the man in front of him as Kaiden guided him to the bed.
 The quilt against his back was soft and smelled of sandalwood, warm and spicy, like the man who owned it.
 Fenris was glad that Kaiden did not smell of figs and wine.
 Warm skin brushed his own and he felt Kaiden’s erection press against his thigh.
 He started to roll over, but Kaiden stopped him with a hand to his shoulder.
 “Stay with me.”

 Confused as to what the mage wanted, Fenris turned back to him.
 Kaiden met his gaze and gently kissed the lyrium markings that curled over his chin.
 Fenris moaned softly at the tingle of magic.
 Never had he thought he would enjoy that feeling, but Kaiden was a man unlike any other.
 Kaiden kissed the base of his neck and caressed the lyrium markings with his tongue, sending more tingles through him.
 Then he moved up, red hair brushing Fenris’s face as he nuzzled the elf’s ear.
 “You are beautiful.”

 Fenris was not sure what he was supposed to do, but did not think that lying still was expected this time.
-He ran his hands down the broad muscle from Kaiden’s shoulders to the small of his back, enjoying the feel of warm skin against his palms.
+He ran his hands down the broad muscles from Kaiden’s shoulders to the small of his back, enjoying the feel of warm skin against his palms.
 Kaiden responded by rubbing his body against his, then lifted his head to smile at Fenris.
 “Mmm, I like when you touch me.”